 Designing the Bodyplan: Developmental Mechanisms

 a/ Concentration gradients.
-A key mechanism is that cells respond to quantitatively different concentration ranges in a concentration gradient of an extracellular signal molecule (morphogen) and this causes them to express qualitatively different genes.
-Graded quantitative information is thereby converted into qualitative information, This provides a mechanism that can generate sequential zones of different cell types, for example, along the embryo’s main axis.
-Gradients and their likely importance were ably introduced by Lewis Wolpert who pioneered this idea in the ‘60s.
-The topic was then explored for three well established axial gradients.
-Wnts (Rik Korswagen); Cdx (Steve Gaunt); retinoids (Malcolm Maden) A notable feature of this session was the demonstration, by Malcolm Maden, that retinoids pattern the neck region of the axis in all three germ layers in parallel.
+A key mechanism is that cells respond to quantitatively different concentration ranges in a concentration gradient of an extracellular signal molecule and this causes them to express qualitatively different genes.
+Graded quantitative information is thereby converted into qualitative information, This provides a mechanism which can generate sequential zones of different cell types, for example, along the embryo’s main axis.
+Wnts, retinoids and FGF’s have been proposed to mediate gradients in the main body axis.